 Tear-Downs and "Mega-Homes" were another concern that was frequently raised by community members.
+This is unsurprising given the fact that Northwest Bellevue has seen the most redevelopment of single-family lots out of all the neighborhoods in the last ten years.
 Many people expressed concern about the removal of mature trees that comes with building out to the lot line.
 Others see larger homes as another sign that their neighborhood is becoming less affordable and would rather see duplexes or triplexes.
-And still others see the character of their neighborhood changing as smaller homes that were built in the mid-twentieth century are replaced.
+And still others see the character of their neighborhood changing as smaller homes that were built in the midtwentieth century are replaced.